cstohlmann/oea-graph-api/readme.md

 This OEA module will leverage the Azure Synapse environment to aid education systems in bringing this data to their own Azure data lake for analysis.
 This includes a pipeline for extracting digital activity from Microsoft 365 and Microsoft Teams, providing a more detailed representation of student activities.
 The example within this module would be used by school administrators and teachers to show:

  - Which people within the system are utilizing Microsoft 365 applications online or via desktop (i.e. Word, Outlook, PowerPoing, Excel, Teams), over a reporting period of 180 days.
- - Which people within the system are interacting on Microsoft Teams, (i.e. message counts, meetings attended, etc), to give a detailed breakdown of student engagement within Teams.
+ - Which people within the system are interacting on Microsoft Teams (i.e. message counts, meetings attended, etc), to give a detailed breakdown of student engagement within Teams, over a reporting period of 180 days.
  <p align="center">
     <em><strong>(INCLUDE A SAMPLE PICTURE OF POWERBI DASHBOARD)</em></strong>
 </p>